1. Resume Examples

 Unlike the Jackson Pollocks of the world (commonly known as “fine artists”), illustrators do not make a living by creating works of art and selling them to clients to hang on their walls.
 Illustrators are almost always collaborators — working with creative writers, advertising copywriters, web designers and yes, cereal makers (see: Trix).

 Illustrators may be graphic artists and vice versa.
-But if you work for Rolling Stone and the editors want a caricature of Paul McCartney for the cover, they need an illustrator.
-But if they want a full-page inside infographic charting Paul’s lifetime record sales, they need a graphic artist.
+But if you work for Rolling Stone and the editors want a caricature of Taylor Swift for the cover, they need an illustrator.
+But if they want a full-page inside infographic charting Taylor’s lifetime record sales, they need a graphic artist.

 Illustrators may or may not have graphic design, but in today’s multimedia landscape, many are capable of creating photo illustrations without ever lifting a pencil — simply by using software like Photoshop and Sketch.